eBay/TrustFabric/Overview.md

 ### Fabric of trusted applications
 TrustFabric relies on building a strong fabric for interactions between trusted application.
 The trusted fabric is built using
 1. Encrypted communication with strong server network identity.
 This is achieved by using TLS 1.2+ with server certificates and RFC 6125 compliant verification
-1. Dynamic, trust aware, transparent, non-repudiation  and MitM safe client tokens.
+1. Dynamic, trust aware, transparent, non-repudiation  and MitM safe client application tokens.
 This is covered in details in the [Identities](./Identity.md) section
 1. Secure handshake that establishes the authenticity of communicating parties and a secure channel that is allowed by access policy embedded as token scope.
 This is covered in details in [TrustFabric](./TrustFabric.md) section

 This allows secure and trusted communication that is allowed based on policies and best-practices for securing interactions in both private and public network scenarios.